In an earlier post, we explained how you can determine if an injury or illness is “work-related” and “recordable.”

 - OSHA’s Online Submission Deadline for 2016 300A

-And of course, download the FREE GUIDE TO CONDUCTING AN INCIDENT INVESTIGATION below.
+And of course, download the FREE GUIDE TO OSHA REPORTING & RECORDKEEPING below.